DevMiser/Lumina_Frame/README.md

 Open a web browser and navigate to https://aistudio.google.com/.

-Sign in with your Google account (or create one), then click **Get API key** and follow the prompts to generate a key.
+Sign in with your Google account (or create one), then click **Create API key**.
+Scroll down the page and click on  and follow the prompts to generate a key.
 Copy it and keep it in a secure location.
 You will need it in a later step.

 > **Note:** The free Gemini API tier is sufficient for Lumina Frame's image generation.
 Usage limits apply — if you hit them, wait a few minutes and try again.